owlgrin/hive/README.md

 Dingo API already depends upon the [Fractal](https://github.com/thephpleague/fractal), so transformations come out of the box.

+Hive works with Laravel 4.2 as well as Laravel 5.

 ## Installation

 You will need to require it in your `composer.json` file.